Declined -- (2)

 Declined -- (1)

 This morning she saw two great deals on a store ad, and she brought up the same old topic again, so I said to her "How about this.
-I buy this Toshiba you like.
-You have it, and I'll use your HP?"
+I'll buy this Toshiba you like.
+You have it, and I'll have your HP?"
 I'm just tired of hearing her rants, and I do have a need for a new laptop to replace my old iBook.
 I do like her HP and I've been doing some comparisons lately, and to be frank, it's really a good deal price-wise and function-wise.

 "Really?" she said it with a big smile on her face.
 I could almost see twinkles in her eyes.